Best places to start a business

 The backbone of the Australian economy is made up of small businesses.
 With over 2 million SMEs currently in operation across the country, they make up 97.2% of the Australian business landscape.
 But as the cost of living and goods continues to increase, many businesses are feeling the strain to both make and receive payments, especially in foreign currencies.
 In March 2025, the Australian Bureau of Statistics released that company gross profits fell by 0.5% as a result of the continued pressures.

-In light of these developments, payment solutions experts at WorldFirst have identified the best Australian cities for entrepreneurs to start and run their businesses in.
-They analysed seven economic factors, including:
+In light of these developments, payment solutions experts at WorldFirst have provided insight on Australian cities for entrepreneurs to start and run their businesses*.
+Seven economic factors have been analysed, including:

 - Cost of living